small firm cultureLarge Firm Projects

 Mike Dixon, faia

 Mike is an experienced Historic Preservation Architect licensed in several Midwestern States.
 He owned his own firm in Illinois for nearly 30 years.
-Mike now works full-time at the Berggren Architects Cheyenne, WY office as a preservation consultant for HDR Architecture on the Wyoming State Capitol restoration project.
+Mike has recently finished working as a preservation consultant for HDR Architecture at the Berggren Architects Cheyenne, WY office on the Wyoming State Capitol restoration project.

 Current Projects: Wyoming State Capitol- Restoration

 Steve began work in the field of architecture in 2007 as a draftsman in Norfolk, NE.
 In 2011, Steve moved to Lincoln to pursue a degree in Architecture from University of Nebraska-Lincoln.
-Steve now holds a master’s degree in Architecture and works as a Project Manager at Berggren Architects.
+Steve now holds an architectural license, and works as a Project Manager at Berggren Architects.

 Current Projects: Saline County Courthouse- Addition York County Courthouse- Addition